-Again, just like signing to a record label, artists could totally choose to stay independent, form their own company and keep 100% of their publishing.
-Over the course of their career that could pay off big, but it’s hard to have that kind of long-term plan when you’re a producer struggling to pay rent and a publishing company is willing to write you a check for $50K right now in exchange for 50% (or more) of your publishing.
+Again, just like signing to a record label, artists could choose to stay independent, form their own company and keep 100% of their publishing.
+Throughout their career that could pay off big, but it’s hard to have that kind of long-term plan when you’re a producer struggling to pay rent, and a publishing company is willing to write you a check for $50K right now in exchange for 50% (or more) of your publishing.
 Most artists can’t afford to think that long term, so they take a right-now publishing deal.

-Nathan [2:36 PM]: For a long time labels largely stayed out of publishing.
-Albums were going diamond and they were selling for $15 a piece, their biggest problem was not drowning in all the money from music sales.
+Nathan [2:36 PM]: For a long time, labels mostly stayed out of publishing.
+Albums were going diamond, and they were selling for $15 apiece, their biggest problem was not drowning in all the money from music sales.
 But now that’s flipped completely.
-One million plays of a song on Spotify generates enough money to buy a ham sandwich, but a placement of a major song in a major movie could be a $100K payday.
+One million plays of a song on Spotify generates enough money to buy a ham sandwich, but the placement of a major song in a major movie could be a $100K payday.
 Remember when you started to hear about 360 deals?
 “360” was a cute term the labels came up with to say the same thing as “We’re now going to take a cut of your publishing too.”
 You know, 360; the full circle of squeezing every penny possible from an artist.

 I feel like we’re focusing too much on labels, though.
 There are a lot of songwriters and producers who will never sign a record label deal at all but have lucrative careers solely through publishing.

 Lucas [2:45 PM]: Question.
-You mentioned Jeremih so I’ll use his him as an example.
-He is credited on “With You” off a little album called Views (maybe you’ve heard of it).
-If say, the Raptors were making a movie about Vince Carter’s elbow hang dunk and wanted to use it, would Drake’s publishing money and Jeremih’s publishing money be split?
+You mentioned Jeremih, so I’ll use him as an example.
+He is credited on “With You” on a little album called Views (maybe you’ve heard of it).
+If, say, the Toronto Raptors were making a movie about Vince Carter’s elbow hang dunk, and they wanted to use it, would Drake’s publishing money and Jeremih’s publishing money be split?
 I guess I’m asking...if you are one of those publishing-dependent songwriters or producers who work on someone else's song and that song gets used, what happens?

-How that split gets divided up though can be a bit of a clusterfuck.
+How that split gets divided up, though, can be a bit of a clusterfuck.
 There are generally accepted industry guidelines, but no set-in-stone rules.
-Someone could write just the hook, successfully argue that the hook is the most important part of the song, and get a larger split.
+Someone could write just the hook, successfully argue that the hook is the essential part of the song, and get a larger split.
 A superstar artist could throw their weight around and take 50% of the publishing even though they didn’t write very much at all under the “without me this song never even gets released, so be happy with anything” principle.
 It can get tricky.

 A songwriter’s dream is to write an entire song themselves, have a superstar artist record that song without adding any additional songwriters, and then have that song turn into a huge hit.
 (On the opposite side, imagine being one of the 47 writers on a Kanye West song, that .05% split’s not doing you any good.)

-Nathan[3:10 PM]: That’s specific to each contract, it’s called “Right of Refusal.”
-Sell all your publishing and you’re shit out of luck, your music is now a Panda Express theme song.
-That's how you end up with a lot of early rock n' roll and soul artists who sold all their publishing because they didn't know any better and are now destitute despite the fact that you hear their music all the time.
+Nathan[3:10 PM]: That’s specific to each contract; it’s called “Right of Refusal.”
+Sell all your publishing, and you’re shit out of luck; your music is now a Panda Express theme song.
+That's how you end up with a lot of early rock n' roll and soul artists who sold all their publishing because they didn't know any better and are now destitute even though you hear their music all the time.